 If you’re living in one of these countries, using a VPN becomes an important tool for exercising your right to access to information and freely express your opinions without persecution or negative repercussions.

-I don’t know of any VPN that has jurisdiction in these locations, but if you see one, please stay away.
+We don’t know of any VPN that has jurisdiction in these locations, but if you see one, please stay away.
 You might end up exposing yourself to privacy invasions and constant online surveillance of your data.

 VPN Comparison: Reddit Reviews